How do you have fun in your family?

 Digging in the dirt and planting are not only fun, but they have many other amazing benefits.

-I’ve also noticed that my kids will try the foods we’ve grown in our garden every time.
+I’ve also noticed that my kids try the foods we’ve grown in our garden every time.
 Big win!

 And if you don’t have a space outside, try a simple herb garden indoors.